fbpx

 • Not using proper breathing: Using improper breathing technique during the lying close grip bar curl on high pulley exercise can reduce its effectiveness and increase the risk of injury.
 Make sure to exhale as you curl the bar towards your body and inhale as you return to the starting position.

-MUST READ Biceps 21s: Benefits, Alternatives & How To Do It Correctly
+MUST READ Supinated Pull-Up: Benefits and How to Do It Correctly

 By avoiding these common mistakes, you can ensure that you are getting the most out of your lying close grip bar curl on high pulley exercise while reducing the risk of injury.
 Remember to use proper form, use an appropriate resistance, use a full range of motion, engage the biceps and forearm muscles, and use proper breathing throughout the exercise.
 With consistent practice, you can improve your arm strength and develop better muscle tone with the lying close grip bar curl on high pulley exercise.